 Another felony-inventor, this time a curious case of a Welsh knight who took sanctuary for an already-pardoned killing.
 His chequered career – including dabbling in Lollard revolts – suggests he was quite a guy.

-In London in 1431, Sir Nicholas Conway of Caernarfon, recently returned from the war in France, killed gentleman Robert Bowdon of Ireland.
+In London in 1431, Sir Nicholas Conway “of Caernarfon in parts of Wales,” recently returned from the war in France, killed gentleman Robert Bowdon of Ireland.
 He was arrested but released on bail, and in 1434 he presented a pardon for the homicide.

 By 1438 Conway was again arrested at Westminster for unspecified offences, but managed to escape, running from the Marshalsea prison to St. Saviour in Bermondsey.
-He took sanctuary, using as his felony of convenience the same homicide – the killing of Robert Bowdon in 1431 – for which he’d already been pardoned: a safer option perhaps than confessing the offence for which he had just been arrested (whatever that might have been)?
-There’s no indication on the coroner’s memorandum that Conway abjured the realm and so he may just have waited a while before running off when the coast was clear.
+He took sanctuary, using as his felony of convenience the same homicide – the killing of Robert Bowdon in 1431 – for which he’d already been pardoned: a safer option perhaps than confessing the offence for which he had just been arrested, whatever that might have been.
+There’s no indication on the coroner’s memorandum that Conway abjured the realm and so after confessing he may just have waited a while before running off when the coast was clear.

 And still that is not the end of his story: on 2 May 1441, a coroner’s inquest over the body of Peter Broun of London found that Conway had attacked Master Thomas Frank, a physician (interestingly, a Greek), and when Broun came to Frank’s aid, Conway killed him.
 Conway fled following that slaying and was never found; he was outlawed in 1442.
 Presumably at this point a third pardon was unlikely and he just disappeared.